ControlSystemStudio/phoebus/app/display/editor/doc/access_widget.rst

 **Access to widgets in a display**

-A script may obtain a list of all widgets in a display like so:
+A script may locate a widget by name like so:

 .. code-block:: python

-    widget.getDisplayModel().getChildren()
+    from org.csstudio.display.builder.runtime.script import ScriptUtil

-To find a specific widget the script may then loop over the list and use `getName()` to match on the widget name property.
+    mywidget = ScriptUtil.findWidgetByName(widget, 'my widget name')

 **Widget class documentation**